Current missions

 The Netherlands armed forces are taking part in several major and minor missions throughout the world.

-Defence is contributing to the enhanced Forward Presence, the reinforced NATO military presence in Lithuania.
-270 Dutch military personnel are posted to a multinational battlegroup.
+Defence makes a contribution to the Multinational Battle Group, NATO’s reinforced military presence in Lithuania.
+The Dutch contribution entails approximately 200 military personnel, which may be expanded to 350 personnel.
 The battalion that the Netherlands is part of is under German command and is stationed in Rukla.
 NATO decided to send extra military personnel to the eastern European border in response to the alarming actions by Russia.
 It is one of the ‘reassurance measures’ in place for the eastern European Allies.

 Iraq